ggkiokas/ParallelBehaveAllureFlow/CONTRIBUTING.md

 # Contributing to ParallelBehaveAllureFlow

 ## Adding Secrets
-To contribute to the repository, especially for enhancements like database access, you may need to add new secrets:
+To contribute to the repository, you may need to add your own secrets:

 # Example
 Add a new secret to the existing ones